actionframework/actionframework/README.md

     [sudo] gem install actionframework

+# Create your first project

+You can easily create a project by running:

+    afw new projectname

+This will create a basic folder structure and some files.
+It might still have some references to "GORS", this was the name the framework had in the past.
+This might also create some errors, this can be solved by creating an initializer in the folder "initializers", named for example "oldnamesolver.rb".
+You need to put the following in that file:

+     module Gors
+    	include ActionFramework
+     end

+When you did that, you can start your first application by running:

+    afw s

+More documentation will be available very soon.

 # State of development

 Currently the framework is in an alpha stage, but I'm working very hard to get it production ready.